Does Tooth Sensitivity Go Away?

 Tooth sensitivity occurs when the underlying layer of your teeth (dentin) becomes exposed.
 This happens due to erosion (wear and tear) and gum recession.
 Tooth roots that aren’t covered by hard enamel contain many tiny tubules that lead to your tooth’s center (the pulp).
 These tubules – or channels – allow hot, cold or sweet food to reach the nerve in your tooth, which results in the pain you feel.

-Dental sensitivity can be a sign of other issues like cavities, gum disease or a cracked tooth.
+Dental sensitivity can be a sign of other issues like cavities, gum disease, or a cracked tooth.

 How do you stop tooth sensitivity?